samoyed-health-foundation/website/site/content/databases/q-and-a.md

 ### \[[TOP](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#TOP)\]

-### 13. Is there a service fee for maintaining my Samoyed\'s in the DNA Bank Repository?
+### 13. Is there a service fee for maintaining my Samoyed's in the DNA Bank Repository?

 The Foundation has allocated funds to pay for the collection, storage and maintenance of all Samoyeds in the DNA Bank.
-However, the processing of fees is different depending on how the animals\' DNA is collected.
+However, the processing of fees is different depending on how the animals' DNA is collected.

 -   If you participate through a local regional club DNA collection
     > event, there will be no outlay of your money.